klivvi/klivvi/README.md

 - [ ] Upload my exam's console C++ projects: 0/4
 - [ ] Upload my exam's C# .NET Framework projects: 0/2
 - [ ] Upload my Qt projects: 0/1

+### **My revelant work experience**:
+---Summer's internships in IT-department at manufacturer:
+----- + Integration into the work of the IT department
+----- + Studying the internal processes and tasks
+----- + Assistance in performing tasks for the IT department under the guidance of employees-mentors
+----- + Analysing mistakes and working on their corrections
+----- + Communicating with experienced mentors and receiving a feedback from them